 - Circulation disorders

 Quadriplegia—also called tetraplegia—results from injuries that occur in the cervical region and cause paralysis of both legs and both arms.
-Actor Christopher Reeves suffered this type of injury in an equestrian accident, leaving him in wheelchair and dependent on a ventilator for the rest of his life.
+Actor Christopher Reeves suffered this type of injury in an equestrian accident, leaving him in a wheelchair and dependent on a ventilator for the rest of his life.
 In addition to the complications associated with paraplegia, quadriplegia can also cause:

 - Pressure sores